Checkout Optimization: 20 Best Ways to Recover Lost Sales

 13. Optimize Your Checkout Button

-Another tip is to put checkout buttons both at the top and bottom of the page or cart contents.
+Another tip is to put checkout buttons both at the top and bottom of the page, both above and below the cart’s contents.
+This tactic keeps customers from having to scroll and look for your checkout button when they’re ready to complete their purchase.

-If you use WooCommerce to run your online store, you can use SeedProd to place add to cart buttons anywhere on your site.
+If you use WooCommerce to run your online store, you can use SeedProd to place add-to-cart buttons anywhere on your site.

 SeedProd landing page creation tool homepage-min

-You can place an add to cart button on any page simply by dragging and dropping the block.
+You can place an add-to-cart button on any page simply by dragging and dropping the block.

 seedprod add to cart button